lvshuiyiqing/instcov-1/doc/Usage.md

 ## Basic Usage

-To use the tool, you need to follow these steps:
+To use the tool, you need to follow these steps (in Windows, you should run vcvarsall.bat first to set up your building environment, which is located in your MSVC installation directory):

 1. Preprocess your original source code using clang with argument `-E` and `-include instcov_rt.h` (with proper `-I` option so the compiler can find the